PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     iteration number: 7
+    iter: 7 i: 29, pairs changed 1
     j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    iter: 0 i: 17, pairs changed 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 2
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 3
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 4
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 5
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 6
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 7
     j not moving enough
     j not moving enough
     j not moving enough